 Don’t get me wrong, statistics are super valuable, especially when getting to know your audience as a whole, but forming an individualized avatar helps to keep the stats from becoming stale in your decision-making.

 An audience avatar is something you can connect to, that you can ask questions and analyze, helping you make better decisions.

 Here are a couple of the key reasons you should be creating and using audience avatars:

 Using an audience avatar will make your marketing cheaper because you will know who your audience is and won’t waste money advertising to people who are not interested in your brand.

 You will save time by using audience avatars because you have more knowledge of who and where your client is.
 For example, you will not be wasting time on Pinterest because you know that your audience uses Instagram.

 If you have an audience avatar you will be able to tailor your messaging to your different audiences, for example using different selling points and keywords to reach female entrepreneurs or college students getting ready to enter the workforce.
 If you know what your audience’s challenges and/or needs are, you can refine your tone to become more effective in generating higher conversions of sales and creating a flow for your clients.

 Is it okay to use multiple avatars?

 Absolutely, multiple avatars are perfectly okay.
 In fact, most businesses will have more than one avatar, especially if they offer more than one service.
 If you are thinking of using more than one avatar, you just need to know that, the more avatars you have the harder it’ll to focus your marketing efforts towards any specific group.

-If you’re interested in diving in deeper to this topic, jump on over to The Collective – we have all the support, info, tools and templates you need to get as clear as you possibly can on who your new bestie/audience avatar is!
+If you’re interested in diving in deeper into this topic, jump on over to our Rebel Office Resource Library – we have all the support, info, tools and templates you need to get as clear as you possibly can on who your new bestie/audience avatar is!